{'en': 'A microchip to control glucose: Glucowizzard', 'es': 'Un microchip para controlar la glucosa: glucowizzard'} Image

 Personally I am bored to read news of "possible" advances that then never reach the people of the street.

-No signature configured, update it from user's profile.
+No signature configured, add it on your user's profile.

 Very good Owash news, hopefully the FDA approves it and not forgotten as many other ventures.